matias-ceau/scripts/docs/index.md

 - [keyboard-help.sh](scripts/keyboard-help.sh.md) -- *Displays keyboard layout using a Python script in a floating terminal*
 - [launch_tmux_with_music_player.sh](scripts/launch_tmux_with_music_player.sh.md) -- *Script to create a new tmux session called "music" and open cmus.*
 - [legacy-sync.repo.sh](scripts/legacy-sync.repo.sh.md) -- *A script to synchronize a Git repository while providing enhanced output formatting.*
-- [list-openai-models.sh](scripts/list-openai-models.sh.md) -- *List available OpenAI models, caching results for efficiency*
+- [list-openai-models.sh](scripts/list-openai-models.sh.md) -- *Caches and displays a list of OpenAI models, sorted by creation date.*
 - [list_process.sh](scripts/list_process.sh.md) -- *Displays a sorted list of all running services on your system.*
 - [llama-all-scripts-describer.py](scripts/llama-all-scripts-describer.py.md) -- *Automate the generation of Markdown documentation for scripts using Llama 3.1.*
 - [llm-script-describer.py](scripts/llm-script-describer.py.md) -- *Automates documentation generation and updates for your scripts folder*